Gali Baharav-Miara: Attorney General of Israel

-In November 2021, Baharav-Miara was announced by Justice Minister Gideon Saar as one of the three candidates for the position of Attorney General, and was considered his preferred candidate.
+In November 2021, Baharav-Miara was named by Justice Minister Gideon Saar as one of the three candidates for the position of Attorney General, and was considered his preferred candidate.
 Her candidacy was also supported by Prime Minister Naftali Bennett.
-On February 7, 2022, the Government unanimously approved her appointment.
+On 7 February 2022, the government unanimously approved her appointment.
 Baharav-Miara is the first woman to serve in that position.